As of September 22, 2014, the NIDDK Clearinghouses Publication Catalog and Image Library sites will be unavailable until further notice.

 Ethnic restaurants might be a good option because they often serve foods, such as black beans and rice or pad thai, that are naturally gluten-free, healthy, and tasty, said Lee.
 If you don’t like ethnic food, Lee recommends an old standby: steak—grilled plain with nothing added—and a baked potato.

 Another approach is to hand your server a restaurant card explaining celiac disease and its necessary dietary restrictions.
 With the cards, you don’t have to rely on servers to remember to convey your information to the chef or to understand what you said.
-Elliott, who has celiac disease and likes to travel, created restaurant cards in 38 languages to help people like himself.
+Elliott, who has celiac disease and likes to travel, created restaurant cards in more than 50 languages to help people like himself.

 If you can prepare food where you are staying, go grocery shopping.
 Be careful when checking nutrition labels if you are in another country—different countries have different rules about food labeling.
 If you are used to gluten-free bread and other baked-good mixes, you might want to bring some from home in case you can’t find them at your destination.
 Another useful item to bring, according to Smith, is a special bag made to cook food in the toaster oven or microwave to prevent cross contamination from gluten-containing breadcrumbs.